Categories

 NOTES

-1. The first chart shows the 40 fastest-growing economies in 2026, primarily located in Africa and Asia.
-Armenia and Georgia are notable European inclusions in this top tier.
+1. The first chart highlights the 40 fastest-growing economies in 2026, concentrated largely in Africa and Asia.
+Armenia and Georgia stand out as notable European inclusions in this top tier.

-5. The fifth chart shows the 20 slowest-growing economies (161st to 180th) and the 11 countries with shrinking economies.
-The 11 countries with negative forecasted growth are: Bahrain, Bolivia, Equatorial Guinea, Haiti, Iran, Iraq, Jamaica, Kuwait, Liechtenstein, Puerto Rico, and Qatar.
+5. The fifth chart includes the 20 slowest-growing economies (161st–180th), along with 11 shrinking economies: Bahrain, Bolivia, Equatorial Guinea, Haiti, Iran, Iraq, Jamaica, Kuwait, Liechtenstein, Puerto Rico, and Qatar.

-6. The sixth chart details the 27 EU member states, showing a marked divergence between high-growth service economies like Malta and industrial giants like Germany and Italy that are struggling with energy costs.
-Notably, the Netherlands and Romania have fallen in the rankings this year due to domestic infrastructure bottlenecks and aggressive fiscal tightening, respectively.
+6. The sixth chart focuses on the 27 EU member states, revealing a widening divergence.
+High-growth, service-oriented economies such as Malta contrast with industrial heavyweights like Germany and Italy, which are under pressure from elevated energy costs.
+Netherlands and Romania have slipped in the rankings, reflecting infrastructure constraints and fiscal tightening, respectively.

 8. Some countries are excluded from these forecasts, typically where reliable data is unavailable.